 This refers to a task which can be given to students to work on.
 Usually they are given ample time to research and work on it.
 Student can interact with various stakeholders, sources of information and have unlimited peer discussions.
 Also, students can design models which can be assimilated in the real-life situation in the society to address problems by suggesting sound solutions.
 Project-based- assignment comes in various forms such as papers, presentations, dissertations and case studies.

 Several TIs in Africa has introduced in their curriculum projects or dissertations from under graduation level up to Masters Level.
-Usually to make sure that there is quality assurance, each student is assigned a supervisor who will guide the student's project or dissertation from the beginning of the project up to the last part.
+Usually, to make sure that there is quality assurance, each student is assigned a supervisor who will guide the student's project or dissertation from the beginning of the project up to the last part.
 According to Senouci (2022), these projects are effective in fostering creativity and applying theoretical knowledge to real-world problems.
 Students are guided accordingly as they do the project.
 This type of education is "sustainable" which more of practical learning for students is.
 This is the recommendation to achieve African Union Agenda 2063.
 Practical learning in the African context and education is one of the most required type of learning to

 promote quality assurance on how students are learning.
 This is what is lacking in tertiary education.
 Africa continent has vast and diverse resources which are not fully exploited for the development of African economies.